SlugSecurity/site/faqs.md

 show_title: false
 ---

-### How Do I Join
+### How to Become a Member
 Because we prioritize building a community, we heavily suggest that you join [our Discord server](https://discord.gg/NUVZCumQXB), and attend any workshops you find interesting.
 To expedite any competition registrations, please also fill out [our registration form](https://forms.gle/zjV6hUx6UVPpHAWm7).

 ### When Are Meetings
 We try to hold a workshop every week, Monday 2-4 PM at E2-506.
-All workshop resources and practice challenges will be available online.
+All workshop resources and practice challenges will be accessible online.

 ### What Happens at a Meeting
 When we do host a meeting, it is usually centered on a central idea or topic, such as reverse engineering.
 A single speaker will typically prepare slides and a demonstration of the topic, going over the fundamentals and any prerequisites.
 Throughout the workshop, we will take breaks to allow you to practice the new skills you learned by completing [short *and optional* challenges](./faqs#what-is-a-ctf-competition) to see how well you understand them (this also helps us know if we're going too fast or too slow), such as obtaining a password from a password-protected file.
 Workshops are open to discussion and questions, so if you're curious about why something happened or what key was pressed to bring up that screen, just ask!